 Then there was Sandra Lee.
 Enough said.

-I bring all of this up because for many of us, myself included, this was our first glimpse inside restaurant kitchens and inside the minds of chefs.
-The shows allowed their creativity to shine, as well as their culinary skills.
-As impressive as they all were, and are, it actually inhibited a lot of home cooks because they felt that they couldn’t perform like tv chefs.
+I bring all of this up because for many of us, myself included, this was our first glimpse inside restaurant kitchens and inside the minds of chefs, revealing their creativity And culinary skills.
+As impressive as they all were, and are, it actually inhibited a lot of home cooks because they felt they couldn’t perform like tv chefs.

-During that same time I did a lot of cooking demonstrations and gave talks about cooking, encouraging people to get back into the kitchen.
-I constantly explained that what tv chefs or restaurant chefs do, is nothing like what we do as home cooks.
-It’s apples and oranges, thankfully, because I’ve never wanted to be a chef.
+During that same period of time I did a lot of cooking demonstrations and gave talks about cooking, encouraging people to get into the kitchen.
+(After all, I always say, “we have to eat!”)
+I constantly attempted to convince people that what tv chefs or restaurant chefs do, is nothing like what we do as home cooks.

-I think what’s mostly intimidating to people is the way a chef can dice an onion in one second flat while talking to the tv camera.
-Well if I have a guest in my home who comes at me with a timer, they’re getting kicked out.
+I think what’s most intimidating to people is the way a chef can dice an onion in one second flat while talking to the tv camera.
+Well if I have a guest in my home who comes at me with a timer, they’re getting kicked out of my house.
 It’s just not about speed or showing off.

-I know we’ve all experienced great messes on our stove when we’ve tried to flip over a skillet of vegetables like they do on tv and half of them didn’t make it back into the pan.
+I know we’ve all experienced great messes on our stove when we’ve tried to flip over a skillet of vegetables like they do on tv and half of the veggies don’t make it back into the pan.
 Does that make us bad cooks?
 Of course not!

 Following is my public service announcement.
 It involves a knife.
 Any knife – sharp or dull.
 Anything that is done with a knife can potentially be dangerous.
 Like cutting or stabbing.

 Years ago I decided to de-pit an avocado like they do on tv.
+Yes, I was much younger then.
 (I have since come to the conclusion that Bobby Flay uses a stunt double.)

 I opened up the avocado lengthwise, held the half with the pit in my left hand, and just like on tv, slammed my sharp chef knife into the pit with my right hand.
 All it takes is a little twist of the knife and the pit can easily be removed.